Please note that this is an internet based course that can only be taken as part of the GIS master program .

 You will learn about database modelling using UML, how to create tables from UML, how to normalize tables, how to create tables in a DBMS, as well as indexing techniques.
 In addition, you learn Structured Query Language (SQL) for creating and managing databases, as well as retrieving data from databases.
 Finally the course focuses on geographical databases including techniques for managing spatial data in a database, Spatial SQL and indexing techniques in geographical databases.

 Teaching consists of lectures and practical exercises that you submit to your teachers.
 The course ends with a written exam.

-Please note that this is an internet based course.
+This is and internet based course.
 You do not need to visit Lund physically in order to attend.
-Also note that this course can only be taken as part of the iGEON master program.

 Course facts: GISN06

 Credits: 7.5 ECTS